joshnies/decentvcs-docs/docs/intro.md

 ## Features

+### ☁️ Fully-managed cloud hosting

+We manage all of the cloud infrastructure for you, so you can focus on what matters most: building your project.
+No need to deal with server maintenance, security, scaling, or storage providers.

 ### 🗃 Decentralized storage

-We utilize decentralized cloud storage to drastically reduce both storage and bandwidth costs across the board.
-This results in saving up to 80% or more in costs compared to other solutions, all of which can go back into building your dream.

-Decentralizing your project's storage also provides numerous other benefits, including an always-available data infrastructure with 100% uptime and unrivaled security so you can sleep soundly after a hard day's work.
+We utilize decentralized cloud storage to drastically reduce both storage and bandwidth costs across the board, meaning more money in your pocket to keep building your dream project.
+Other benefits include an always-available data infrastructure with 100% uptime and unrivaled storage security.

 ### 🧵 Patch revisions

-Enable patch revisions on a per-project basis to further reduce storage costs by only uploading a patch file containing the changes instead of the entire file every time (also known as a snapshot).
+Patch revisions further reduce storage costs by only uploading a patch file containing the changes instead of the entire file every time (A.K.A. "atomic" or "snapshot" revisions).
 This can also drastically improve commit and workflow speed since there's less to upload to remote storage on every change.
-Time to work smarter, not harder.
+It's time we work smarter, not harder.

 :::note

-You also have the choice to use traditional atomic (snapshot-based) revisions used in other VCS solutions.
+Patch revsions are enabled on a per-project basis.
+You can still opt-in to traditional atomic revisions used in other VCS solutions.

 :::